What are owners' or homeowners’ associations and why are they needed?

 The City review fee is $125; checks should be made payable to the City of Greensboro.

 For information about recording fees, which are determined by the Guilford County Register of Deeds, call 336-641-7556.
 Checks for recording fees should be made payable to the Guilford County Register of Deeds.

 Does the Planning Department need a signed copy of an owners’ association documents before they release the final subdivision plat for recording?

 Yes.
 According to City ordinance, the final plat cannot be released for recording until the Planning Department receives a signed copy of the final owners’ association documents.

 Who records an owners’ association documents?

 Either the planning staff member who records the final subdivision plat or the subdivider’s representative can record the owners’ association documents at the Guilford County Register of Deeds office.
-The subdivider’s representative may call Luke Carter at 336-373-2144 to coordinate the simultaneous recording of the plat and the owners’ association documents.
+The subdivider’s representative may call Andy Lester at 336-412-5757 to coordinate the simultaneous recording of the plat and the owners’ association documents.

 For more information about owners' associations and how they could affect your development, call the Greensboro Planning Department at 336-373-2144.